 Part of the idea of using US, other than the fact that it was another two-letter title which doesn’t give me huge room for variation, was the sense that there is a dividing line between ‘us’ and ‘them’.
 The further back you can push the dividing line, the less problems the world is going to have.
 The more people you feel compassion, sympathy and understanding for the better.
 It’s very easy to fall into a state of mind where you just put blame and responsibility on other people and you don’t connect with them.
 I know that my life works much better when I don’t do that.

 In a sense this album was about relationships; on a personal level and on a more social, global level I think the same principles apply.
 It was a time when, after my marriage had broken up, I was doing a lot of therapy and really trying to learn a lot about what had gone wrong and I think it was a very important period for me.
 It [the album] was quite heavy for a lot of people in terms of content and also sound.
 Most records, particularly in America, everyone brightens up the top and makes everything bright, jangly and awake, and I was trying with this record to take a different approach, and make things duller.
 What seemed interesting to me, I think, to some other people’s ears just seemed bad.
 There was that issue.

-“I had a chance to work with Sinead O’Connor who is another fantastic and emotional singer.
-She sings from the gut and that was a powerful thing for me.
-I think that what happens on the Come Talk To Me track, which I’d written for my younger daughter, was strong.
-It was also strong performing it live.
+I had a chance to work with Sinead O’Connor who is a fantastic, emotional singer.
+She sings from the gut and that was a powerful thing for me on the Come Talk To Me track, which I’d written for my younger daughter.
+I think what happens there was strong and it was also strong performing it live.